cybersamx/go-recipes/concurrency/waitgroup/README.md

 # WaitGroup

 Go's `sync` package provides some primitives for synchronizing concurrency, including WaitGroup.
-This recipe shows how we use WaitGroup to synchronize across multiple concurrent goroutines.
+This example shows how we use WaitGroup to synchronize across multiple concurrent goroutines.

+Use WaitGroup to block execution of goroutine, including main.

 ## Setup